-(c) Notwithstanding Sections 613.010 (service) and 613.020 (mail), service under this section shall be other than by first class mail.
-This subdivision does not apply to service in an adjudicative proceeding before an appeals board if the respondent has previously appeared in the same or a related proceeding.
+(c) Notwithstanding Sections 613.010 (service) and 613.020 (mail), service under this section shall be by certified or registered mail or by personal delivery.
+Service may be by first class mail in an adjudicative proceeding before an appeals board if the respondent has previously appeared in the same or a related proceeding.